-Here, we’ll go over just what employee recognition means, how you can set up an employee recognition program if you don’t already have one, and give some examples of excellent employee recognition gift ideas that have shown fantastic results.
+Corporate rewards and employee recognition aren’t necessarily connected.
+We’ll go over just what employee recognition means, how you can set up an employee recognition program if you don’t already have one, and give some examples of excellent employee recognition gift ideas that have shown fantastic results.

 So, first thing’s first.